Mtnfx/DataScience/meeting_minutes.md

 ## Meeting 2 - February 6th 2021 (8:00 - 8:40)

-- Addressed minor error in data cleaning R script `Should be fixed soon but not listed as urgent`
+- Addressed minor error in data cleaning R script `Fixed`

 - Discussion of efficency metrics
   - Duration by itself is not concrete enough to be an actual efficiency metric
   - `That being said, I have way too much free time, so I'll try to get an associated time for as many individual exercises as possible`